 Having burst into life during the summer of 2010, Daniel’s Beard swiftly established themselves as one of Scotland’s busiest chamber ensembles.
-Made up of players who are familiar faces in all of Scotland’s orchestras, the group have a close link to Cottier’s Theatre, where they are also the driving force behind The Cottier Chamber Project.
+Made up of players who are familiar faces in all of Scotland’s orchestras, the group's first rehearsals and concerts took place in Cottier's Theatre, which was also the main venue for the festival which Daniel's Beard hosted, The Cottier Chamber Project.
 Named after the impressive facial hair of Daniel Cottier, the pioneering 19th century designer responsible for the interior of the theatre, the group has built up a reputation for tackling the major works of the chamber music repertoire alongside pieces that are less frequently heard, encompassing music from the baroque period up to the present day.